 Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Not statutorily required.
 Witnesses under 16 who testify can have a support person during testimony, and during the testimony of a witness under 16, the court may clear the room of persons not necessary to the proceeding.
 Minors may also have support dog in proximity during testimony.
 Identifying information of minor victims of child abuse, criminal sexual conduct, assault with intent to commit criminal sexual conduct, or a similar crime is exempt from public disclosure.
 Relevant Statute(s) None.
 Mich.
 Comp.
-Laws Ann. § 24.275a(1)(a), (4), (5) (Definitions; hearing where witness testifies as alleged victim of sexual, physical, or psychological abuse; use of dolls or mannequins; support person; notice; ruling on objection; exclusion of persons not necessary to proceeding; section additional to other protections or procedures); Mich.
+Laws Ann. § 24.275a(1)(a), (4), (5) (Definitions; hearing where witness testifies as alleged victim of sexual, physical, or psychological abuse; use of Mich.
 Comp.
-Laws Ann. § 600.2163a(4) (Definitions; prosecutions and Mich.
-Comp.
-Laws Ann. § 780.758 (Motion not to compel testimony of victim or other witness; hearing; address and phone number of victim not to be in court file or documents; exemption from disclosure; exception)
+Laws Ann. § 780.758 (Motion not to compel testimony of victim or other witness; hearing; address and phone number of victim not to be in court file or documents;